RSI Repetitive Strain Injury

 It didn’t get better.
 At work each day, I would find that by mid afternoon my left shoulder was aching.
 It got worse.
 I couldn’t sleep well, rolling to my left caused such pain that it would wake me up.
 I saw my GP, explained, and he said relent on that stretch exercise and rest the muscles completely for 7 to 14 days.

 It got worse, I kept waking up in the night, now groaning with pain.
 My wife wasn’t happy.
-I learnt to take my pillow to the dining table, sit upright, head on pillow, pillow on table, and that way I could sleep.
+I learnt to take my pillow to the dining table, sit up straight, then put my head on the pillow, pillow on table, and that way I could sleep.
 We bought a new mattress.
 It made no difference.
 I went to the GP again.
 It made no difference.
 I was give a prescription for a muscle relaxant which eases the pain and has the side effect of constipation.
 Diclofenac made no difference to the pain level, but I can tell you that it does cause constipation.

 Some days at work, I would give up at about 3pm and go home, because I could not endure the pain.